Computer Systems Science & Engineering DOI:10.32604/csse.2021.014100 | |

 In the training process, the total loss function can be divided into two parts, reconstruction loss and output loss, and is given by:

-where images and images are the weights of the losses.
+where and are the weights of the losses.
 The reconstruction loss has been computed in Eq.
 (3).
 To penalize the predicted RUL that is greater than the ground-truth RUL, a new P-RMSE loss is proposed and defined as follows:

-where images is the penalty term.
+where is the penalty term.

 In this section, some experiments are conducted on the publicly available C-MAPSS dataset for RUL predictions.
 The dataset descriptions are given in Section 4.1.
 Then, we employ RMSE, and the score function as metrics for performance evaluation.
 Next, we introduce the details of the ACB implementation.
 Then we use the grid search method to generate the best hyper-parameters and compare our approach with other baselines approaches.
 Furthermore, we evaluate the proposed model’s robustness to noise by adding random Gaussian noise.